University of Hawai‘i

 - Reporting and email notification features

-Beginning April 15, 2016 all UH-affiliates will be able to access eProtocol.
+All UH-affiliates (faculty, students, staff, etc.) can access eProtocol using their UH username.
 Non-UH affiliates will need to obtain a UH username and password to access the system.

 4. Will all my protocols be available in the new system?

-At system launch (April 15, 2016), only new applications will be processed using eProtocol™.
+At system launch (April 15, 2016), only new applications will be processed using eProtocol.
 Active protocols initiated prior to the launch will continue to be processed using the existing submission mechanisms.

-- Pick an internet browser (e.g., Safari, Firefox, Internet Explorer)
+- Pick any internet browser (e.g., Safari, Firefox, Chrome)

 - Adjust that browser’s settings to allow pop-ups